-Associate Professor Kelley Burton joined the USC Law School in January 2015 and previously worked at the Queensland University of Technology (QUT) Faculty of Law (2000–2014).
+Associate Professor Kelley Burton joined the School of Law and Criminology in January 2015 and previously worked at the Queensland University of Technology (QUT) Faculty of Law (2000–2014).
 Kelley's key areas of expertise are criminal law and evidence.

 Kelley was awarded with a prestigious 2017 Australian Award for University Teaching Citation for Outstanding Contributions to Student Learning valued at $10,000.
 Kelley has demonstrated leadership in designing innovative resources that demonstrate a strong command of criminal law education and fulfil the future needs of budding lawyers.

-Kelley is a member of various university and faculty decision-making bodies including the USC Academic Board; the USC Learning and Teaching Committee; and the Faculty of Arts, Business and Law Learning and Teaching Committee.
-Kelley is the blended learning leader for the USC Law School.
+Kelley is a member of various university and faculty decision-making bodies including the USC Academic Board; the USC Learning and Teaching Committee.

 Kelley has more than 70 publications pertaining to legal education and criminal law including 25 peer reviewed journal articles; book chapters, international and national conference papers; submissions to law reform commissions; books; and book reviews.